nrwl/nx/docs/shared/guides/module-federation/dynamic-mfe-angular.md

 yarn nx g @nrwl/angular:remote login --host=dashboard
 ```

+{% callout type="note" title="--host" %}
-_**Note:** We provided `--host=dashboard` as an option.
+We provided `--host=dashboard` as an option.
 This tells the generator that this remote application will be consumed by the Dashboard application.
-The generator will automatically link these two applications together in the `module-federation.config.js` that gets used in the `webpack.config.js`._
+The generator will automatically link these two applications together in the `module-federation.config.js` that gets used in the `webpack.config.js`.\_
+{% /callout %}

+{% callout type="note" title="More details" %}
-_**Note**: The `RemoteEntryModule` generated will be imported in `app.module.ts` file, however, it is not used in the `AppModule` itself.
+The `RemoteEntryModule` generated will be imported in `app.module.ts` file, however, it is not used in the `AppModule` itself.
 This is to allow TS to find the Module during compilation, allowing it to be included in the built bundle.
 This is required for the Module Federation Plugin to expose the Module correctly.
-You can choose to import the `RemoteEntryModule` in the `AppModule` if you wish, however, it is not necessary._
+You can choose to import the `RemoteEntryModule` in the `AppModule` if you wish, however, it is not necessary.\_
+{% /callout %}

 ## What was generated?